Knappek/Knappek.github.io/docs/homelab/index.md

 #### Enable Mac Learning

-Read [Native MAC Learning in vSphere 6.7 removes the need for Promiscuous mode for Nested ESXi](https://williamlam.com/2018/04/native-mac-learning-in-vsphere-6-7-removes-the-need-for-promiscuous-mode-for-nested-esxi.html) - I am not the best person to explain this ;).
+Read [Native MAC Learning in vSphere 6.7 removes the need for Promiscuous mode for Nested ESXi](https://williamlam.com/2018/04/native-mac-learning-in-vsphere-6-7-removes-the-need-for-promiscuous-mode-for-nested-esxi.html) - I am not the best person to explain this :wink:.

 TL;DR: It's best to enable mac learning on all port groups deployed on the vDS `vds-internal` used for nested labs.